btkrausen/hashicorp/terraform/Hands-On Labs/Section 09 - Read Generate and Modify Configuration/08 - Terraform_Built-in_Functions.md

 ## Task 2: Manipulate strings using Terraform functions

 Now that we know how to use functions with numbers, let's play around with strings.
-Many of the resources we deploy with Terraform and the related aruments require a string for input, such as a subnet ID, security group, or instance size.
+Many of the resources we deploy with Terraform and the related arguments require a string for input, such as a subnet ID, security group, or instance size.

 Let's modify our VPC to make use of a string function.
 Update your VPC resource in the `main.tf` file to look something like this: